MasterDungeon10/iwh/README.md

    click on the filename that you edited locally.
    For ex.
 You cloned/downloaded NeerajKondalkar/iwh.
-            Unzipped the iwh.zip to a folder on desktop Within this folder on desktop, you edited the file login.html by adding a background image in that
+            Unzipped the iwh.zip to a folder on desktop Within this folder on desktop, you edited the file login.html by changing the background image.
+            Now, with these changes saved locally, Go to NeerajKondalkar/iwh repository and click on login.html(because you edited login.html locally) and